openshift/training/beta-3-setup.md

 ## Preparing for STI and Other Things
-One of the really interesting things about OpenShift v3 is that it will build Docker images from your source code and deploy and manage their lifecycle.
-In order to do this, OpenShift can host its own Docker registry in order to manage images "locally".
+One of the really interesting things about OpenShift v3 is that it will build Docker images from your source code, deploy them, and manage their lifecycle.
+OpenShift 3 will provide a Docker registry that administrators may run inside the OpenShift environment that will manage images "locally".
 Let's take a moment to set that up.

 `osadm` again comes to our rescue with a handy installer for the registry.
 As the `root` user, run the following: